-At Vespers yesterday afternoon the, proper, antiphons Omnis qui invocaverit etc were sung with psams 109, 110, 111, 112 and 115.
+At Vespers yesterday afternoon the, proper, antiphons Omnis qui invocaverit etc were sung, doubled, with psalms 109, 110, 111, 112 and 115.
 The Office hymn was Jesu, dulcis memoria.
 After the collect of the feast a commemoration was sung of the Vigil of the Epiphany.
 At Compline Te lucis was sung with the Doxology and melody of the Incarnation and the Dominical preces were omitted.

-At Mattins the invitatory is Admirabile nomen Jesu etc and the Office hymn is Jesu, Rex admirabilis etc. In the first nocturn the antiphons Domine, Dominus noster etc are sung with psalms 8, 18 & 23 and the lessons are from the Acts of the Apostles.
-In the second nocturn the antiphons Memores erunt etc are sung with psalms 44, 45 & 86 and lessons are taken from a sermon of St. Bernard.
-In the third nocturn the antiphons Cantate Domino etc are sung with psalms 95, 96 & 97.
+At Mattins the invitatory is Admirabile nomen Jesu etc and the Office hymn is Jesu, Rex admirabilis etc. In the first nocturn the antiphons Domine, Dominus noster etc are sung, doubled, with psalms 8, 18 & 23 and the lessons are from the Acts of the Apostles.
+In the second nocturn the antiphons Memores erunt etc are sung, doubled, with psalms 44, 45 & 86 and lessons are taken from a sermon of St. Bernard.
+In the third nocturn the antiphons Cantate Domino etc are sung, doubled, with psalms 95, 96 & 97.
 The homily is also from St. Bernard.
 The ninth lesson is of the Vigil of the Epiphany.
 The Te Deum is sung.
-At Lauds the antiphons are again proper, Oleum effusum etc sung with psalms 92, 99, 62, Benedicite and 148.
+At Lauds the antiphons are again proper, Oleum effusum etc sung, doubled, with psalms 92, 99, 62, Benedicite and 148.
 The Office hymn is Jesu, decus angelicum.
 After the collect of the feast commemorations are sung of the Vigil of the Epiphany and of St. Telesphorus.

 At the Hours the antiphons from Lauds are sung in the usual order with the festal psalms.
 The Doxologies of the hymns at the Little Hours are changed in honour of the Incarnation, Jesu, tibi sit gloria etc. At Prime (Pss.
 53, 118i & 118ii) the short lesson is proper, Omne quodcumque.